nestybox/sysbox-ee/docs/troubleshoot.md

 ## Bind Mount Security Check Error

-When creating a container with a bind mount, Docker may report the following error:
+When creating a system container with a bind mount, Docker may report the following error:

 ```bash
 $ docker run --runtime=sysvisor-runc -it --mount type=bind,source=/some/path,target=/mnt/path debian:latest